bluedinosaur139/CatGPT/README.md

 ```
 npm start
 ```
-5. Build the App (Optional)
+5. Build the App (Optional, but highly recommended)
-If you want to package the app into an executable format:
+If you want to package the app into an executable format after this command, you can just type catgpt and hit enter.
+This makes krunner find the app.
+You can then pin the app to task manager and set any icon you with by editing the application.
+To find the edit menu press the meta or windows key or open your application menu and type catgpt and right click on it and edit application.
+Future release will have It's own icon and I will work more on the window for the app itself:
 ```
 npm run build
 ```